factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/snapshotting.md

 In case you want to use a different implementation for a particular 'SnapshotProjection', you can annotate it with '@SerializeUsing'

 ```java
 @SerializeUsing(MySpecialSnapshotSerializer.class)
 static class MySnapshotProjection implements SnapshotProjection {
     //...
 }
 ```
-Note that those implementations need to have a default constructor.
+Note that those implementations need to have a default constructor and are expected to be stateless.

 ### Snapshot caching